purescript-contrib/governance/library-guidelines.md

 Libraries in the Contributors organization are expected to:

 1. Have at least one (and preferably more) assigned maintainers, as indicated by badges in the project README.
-2. Have adequate documentation in the form of module documentation published to Pursuit, a README containing a library summary, installation instructions, and more, and a `docs` directory containing at least a short tutorial and a changelog (see [the documentation section below](#documentation)).
+1. Have adequate documentation in the form of module documentation published to Pursuit, a README containing a library summary, installation instructions, and more, and a `docs` directory containing at least a short tutorial (see [the documentation section below](#documentation)).
+1. Have a CHANGELOG.md in the root directory.
-3. Have an adequate test suite which is exercised by continuous integration (see [the tests section below](#tests))
+1. Have an adequate test suite which is exercised by continuous integration (see [the tests section below](#tests))
-4. Use the standard Contributors repository structure, which can be generated with the [contrib-updater](./updater) tool (see [the repository structure section below](#repository-structure)).
+1. Use the standard Contributors repository structure, which can be generated with the [contrib-updater](./updater) tool (see [the repository structure section below](#repository-structure)).
-5. Use a default branch of `main` for the repository.
+1. Use a default branch of `main` for the repository.

 Libraries in this organization should be useful, tested, and well-documented.
 These are great things to shoot for in any library, but Contributors libraries are held to a particular standard to encourage new contributions and to serve as an example for other libraries in the community.